 The ARMC, having reviewed all non-audit services provided by the independent auditors to the Group, is satisfied that the nature and extent of such services would not affect the independence of the independent auditors.
+The ARMC has recommended to the Board of Directors of the Trustee-Manager that the independent auditors, Ernst & Young LLP, be nominated for re-appointment as auditors at the forthcoming Annual General Meeting of the Unitholders.

-Report of the Trustee-Manager For the financial year ended 31 March 2021
+Report of the Trustee-Manager For the financial year ended 31 March 2022